-In this work, we study discrete 1-form symmetries of six-dimensional theories with minimal, i.e., $\mathcal{N} = (1,0)$ supersymmetry.
+In this work, we study discrete 1-form symmetries of six-dimensional theories with minimal, i.e., $\mathcal{N}=(1,0)$ supersymmetry.
 In particular we look at 6d theories at low energies on their tensor branch (on which the scalar component of the tensor multiplets acquires a vacuum expectation value), where a weakly coupled description with an effective (pseudo2) Lagrangian is available.
 The effective theory oftentimes contains six-dimensional non-Abelian gauge sectors, where a 1-form global symmetry seems to arise.
-In general a 6d $\mathcal{N} = (1,0)$ theory can be seen as an effective description of some non-trivial theory in the UV.
+In general a 6d $\mathcal{N}=(1,0)$ theory can be seen as an effective description of some non-trivial theory in the UV.
 There are several possibilities.
 The theory can UV-complete to a 6d superconformal field theory (SCFT) [18, 19], see [20] for a review.
-In this case there can only be discrete global 1-form symmetries [21], which do not have a conserved 2-form current.3 Alternatively, the effective theory can complete to a little string theory (LST) in the UV [23-25], which allows for continuous global 1-form symmetries at low energy with current being $J{1-form} = 6 \text{Tr}(F \wedge F)$, [21].
+In this case there can only be discrete global 1-form symmetries [21], which do not have a conserved 2-form current.3 Alternatively, the effective theory can complete to a little string theory (LST) in the UV [23-25], which allows for continuous global 1-form symmetries at low energy with current being $J{1-\text{form}}=6\text{Tr}(F \wedge F)$, [21].
+The third option is to couple the gauge theory to gravity, and regard it as the 6d low-energy supergravity description of a quantum theory of gravity.